-This chapter has introduced you to research methods by briefly examining the history of science as it relates to research methods and by offering an overview of the meaning of scientific research.
-The goal of this chapter was to illustrate that studying research methods is an important component of any student's education, especially when people are involved.
+This chapter introduced you to research methods by briefly examining the history of science as it relates to research methods and by offering an overview of the meaning of scientific research.
+The goal of this chapter was to illustrate that studying research methods is an important component of any student's education, especially students in the behavioral sciences.
 Researchers use the scientific method to conduct basic research to understand various behavioral phenomena.
 Research methods also have many practical applications.
 Regardless of your current or future career objectives, it is important to understand the foundations of science and research methods.